Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 # Use TKey for PAM authentication (with tkey ssh-agent)

-There is an ssh-agent app available in the [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) repo.
-This enables us to use the TKey for key-based authentication over ssh.
+The [tkey-ssh-agent](https://github.com/tillitis/tillitis-key1-apps/tree/main/cmd/tkey-ssh-agent) is an application (which runs simultaneously on the TKey and the computer) that enables us to use the TKey for key-based authentication, instead of directly interacting with a private key on the local computer.
-Moreover, by using the PAM module "[pam_ssh_agent_auth](https://manpages.ubuntu.com/manpages/bionic/man8/pam_ssh_agent_auth.8.html)" it is possible to login to the Linux system using the TKey ssh-agent.
-For instance, replacing passwords or as a 2FA token in conjunction with a password (or other methods).
+That is, the TKey is taking on a role similar to that of an HSM or TPM, although technically, the private key(s) is re-derived on each boot-up as it has no lasting user state.¹

+With an ssh-agent, we can however do more than just SSH, for instance, there is a PAM module ([pam_ssh_agent_auth](https://manpages.ubuntu.com/manpages/bionic/man8/pam_ssh_agent_auth.8.html)) that allows the use of an ssh-agent for authentication.
+Let's see if we can use this to authenticate to our Linux device using the TKey.
+We could then use the TKey in conjunction with a password (2FA), or for convenience, it could provide an alternative to passwords for some applications.

-In this document we will: \
+Therefore, in this document we will: \
 First, setup the TKey for SSH connections (where signing is done on the TKey with its key). \
 Second, by the same mechanism, we will use the TKey for authentication to PAM: replacing the need to enter a password for the `sudo` command.

+¹ The keys are generated based on the internal Unique Device Secret, a User Supplied Secret, and the application hash; and by using the application hash in key generation, it is ensured that the application uploaded has not been tampered with since last time.

 ## The TKey ssh-agent

-The tkey-ssh-agent runs in the background and once called upon via its socket, it transfers the application to the TKey and starts the authentication.
+The tkey-ssh-agent runs in the background, and once called upon via its socket, it transfers the application to the TKey and starts the authentication procedure.
-The TKey then generates a ed25519 key-pair and performs cryptographic signatures.
+The TKey then generates an ed25519 key-pair and performs cryptographic signing as necessary.

-The TKey generates a key-pair based on its internal identifier (i.e. Unique Device Secret, UDS), the hash of the TKey app, and optional user input (i.e. User Supplied Secret, USS) [1].
+Specifically, the TKey generates a key-pair based on its internal identifier (i.e. Unique Device Secret, UDS), the hash of the TKey app, and optional user input (i.e. User Supplied Secret, USS) [1].
 For the tkey-ssh-agent the USS is optional, but if used, it functions as a passphrase; otherwise the private keys won't match.

 [1] - <https://tillitis.se/2023/03/31/on-tkey-key-generation/>

-## 1. SSH: use TKey signing via ssh-agent
+### i) SSH: use TKey signing via ssh-agent

-- build tkey-ssh-agent, and download Golang >= 1.19 if not already installed
+- Build the tkey-ssh-agent, and download Golang >= 1.19 if not already installed

 ```bash
 cd tillitis-key1-apps